ptash/xml/README.md

-# XML validation and tools
+# XML streaming validation and tools